VladStoyanoff/WaveConverter/README.md

 * **Simeon Baltadzhiev** - Robotics student at Ruse University - met him at Space Challenges Bootcamp 2021, Mony is an expert in my eyes when it comes to electronics.
 He helped me with soldering the ADC.
 * **Dimitriy Georgiev** - Electrical Engineering graduate and intern at EnduroSat - met him at Space Challenges Bootcamp 2021, Dimitryi is also very experienced with electronics.
 He helped me with understanding how the components worked and some main circuit principles.
 * **Dimitar Yordanov** - High schooler - met him at Space Challenges Bootcamp 2021, Dimitar is experieneced with Python and Raspberry Pi.
 He helped me set up my Raspberry.
+* **My family** - They have been amazing in supporting me throughout this project.
+They also provided me with the capital needed for the hardware.